Haji Majid Bath

-Hammam Haji Mejid (Azerbaijani: Hacı Məcid hamamı) is a hammam (bathhouse) built in the 16th century in the Sumgayit region of Jorat, Azerbaijan.
+Hammam Haji Mejid (Azerbaijani: Hacı Məcid hamamı) is a hammam (bathhouse) built in the 16th century in the Sumgait region of Jorat, Azerbaijan.
 Despite its historical value, the building is not protected by the state; it is abandoned and gradually disintegrating.

 History

 The Haji Mejid baths were built in the 16th century on the sulfur springs in Jorat under the guidance of a local resident named Alimkhan.
 In the 17th century, under the leadership of Haji Amrulla Bey, a new bathhouse was built in Jorat.

 Description

 The baths are located in the Sumgayit Jorat region near the coast of the Caspian Sea.
 The building of the hammam is stone; the floor is located below ground level.
 At a depth of about one and a half meters underground, from the bathhouse to the sea, clay pipes were laid to discharge wastewater.
 Sulfurous water was supplied to the bath from a nearby source.